Abram Poindexter Maury

 Abram Poindexter Maury (/ˈmʌri/ MURR-ee, December 26, 1801 – July 22, 1848) was an American politician, who represented Tennessee's eighth district in the United States House of Representatives.
 He was a slaveholder.

-Biography
+Early life

-Maury was born near Franklin, Tennessee, on the plantation of his father, Abraham "Abram" Maury, Jr. After his preparatory studies, he became the editor of a newspaper in St. Louis, Missouri, at the age of sixteen.
+Maury was born near Franklin, Tennessee, on the plantation of his father, Abram Maury Jr. After his preparatory studies, he became the editor of a newspaper in St. Louis, Missouri, at the age of sixteen.
 He next entered the United States Military Academy at West Point, New York, in 1820.
 He left the following year to pursue the study of law and edit a newspaper in Nashville, Tennessee.

+Family

 In 1826, he married Mary Eliza Tennessee Claiborne (1806-1852), daughter of Sarah Terrell Lewis and Dr. Thomas Augustine Claiborne, whose family was politically well-connected in the South.
 They had nine children together, naming the seventh Septima and the eighth Octavia.

-His father, Abraham Poindexter Maury, Jr. was a member of the Tennessee Senate and is the namesake of Maury County, Tennessee.
+His father was a member of the Tennessee Senate and is the namesake of Maury County, Tennessee.